willhains/Kotoba/README.md

 3. Connect your iPhone via USB.
 4. Select your iPhone from the scheme selector.
 5. Product > Run.

+More detail, including how to set up iCloud sync, [here](INSTALLATION.md).

 ## How to Use